 To help take care of your parents and their financial wellbeing—plus stay on top of any items on their financial to-do list—you need to know some details.

-Work with them, plus any financial or legal professionals they've worked with, to organize their information.
-Valuable questions to ask could be: Do they have a centralized place where all their accounts are listed?
+Work with your parents, plus any financial or legal professionals they've worked with, to organize their information.
+The following questions could be valuable to ask: Do they have a centralized place where all their accounts are listed?
 If they're active online, do you know their account passwords, or where to find them if you needed them one day?
 Do they have health, life, or long-term care insurance, and do you know what it covers?
 What about a will, estate plan, and advance directives for medical issues?

 It's important to note that laws change, and financial plans they made a decade ago may no longer meet their needs.
 So consider checking in with an estate planning attorney, financial professional, or other professionals as needed to ensure their plans are still appropriate.